 Day 1

-Arrive at Ibrahim Nasir International Airport in Male and meet the Soleil II tour leader.
-Enjoy the short dhoni trip from the airport to the liveaboard that will be your home for the next few days.
-After boarding have a welcome drink and listen to the detailed boat introduction.
-Refreshments and dinner (depending on your arrival time) will be served during the day.
-The boat leaves the harbour the following morning at first light.
+Arrive at Ibrahim Nasir International Airport in Male.
+After boarding the Soleil II liveaboard, you will enjoy a welcome drink and listen to a detailed boat introduction.
+Refreshments and dinner are served during the day, depending on your arrival time.
+The vessel remains anchored at the harbour for the night, departing the following morning at first light.

 Core Days

-Please note that there is only 1 dive on the last full day of the trip, before heading to Male.
+Please note that there is only one dive scheduled on the last full day of the trip, before heading to Male.

 Day 8